QpxDesign/webgrep-rs/README.md

 ## webgrep: the simplest way to surf the web
-webgrep is the fastest way to read the web right from your terminal, with all the features of regular grep. webgrep supports full browser webpage rendering using headless-chrome, as well as more basic http request/html parsing. webgrep can render javascript, search links trees recursively, read webpages with regex, and more. (note i know the order for source and search is reversed from original grep, but its so much better trust me)
+webgrep is the fastest way to read the web right from your terminal, with all the features of regular grep. webgrep supports full browser webpage rendering using headless-chrome, as well as more basic http request/html parsing. it can even read pdfs. webgrep can render javascript, search links trees recursively, read webpages with regex, and more. (note i know the order for source and search is reversed from original grep, but its so much better trust me)
 ### how to use:
 download it with cargo, then use it like any other unix command:
 `cargo install webgrep`